Dassault Mirage 50C - The successor to the Mirage 5

 RP30 and RP6-III fuel tanks, in the background you can see the Mirage 50C No. 512

-A Chilean Mirage 50C with censored insignia and stencils carrying cluster bombs manufactured by Ferrimar
+A Chilean Mirage 50C with censored insignia carrying cluster bombs manufactured by Ferrimar

-Another Chilean Mirage 50C with the badges and stencils censored this time carrying Cardoen general purpose bombs
+Another Chilean Mirage 50C with the censored insignia, this time carrying Cardoen general-purpose bombs.

 Regarding the aesthetics of the Mirage 50C from Chile, these had a camouflage called air superiority or low visibility that consisted of a combination of bluish gray for the upper part and light gray for the lower part, also near the nose you can see Mirage 50C painted representing the model of the plane, you can also see the numerals ranging from 509 to 514, finally on the tail of the plane you can see the distinctive that the FACH uses on all its aircraft, a blue stripe with a star, although for low visibility schemes the blue stripe is eliminated.